 Once you have your screw piles it is time to install them.

-Typically, it goes with out saying that you will have established that the site is clear of any service cables by checking building plans and by using a CAT scanner and a Genny.
+Typically, you will have established that the site is clear of any service cables by checking building plans and by using a CAT scanner and a Genny.

-With regards to the install that can happen one of three ways:
+With regards to the install you can do this one of three ways:

 - By hand